Brannua/JavaBasics/README.md

 	you can integrate microservices,
 	...

-Java is the No.1 language for developing enterprise application
+Java is the No.1 language for developing enterprise applications